-- 9.1 The products can be selected to have adequate resistance to wind loads calculated in accordance with BS EN 1991-1-4: 2005 and its UK National Annex. - 9.2 When tested under laboratory conditions, the rooflights withstood an imposed load of 800 N·m-2 for 60 minutes.
+9.1 The products can be selected to have adequate resistance to wind loads calculated in accordance with BS EN 1991-1-4 : 2005 and its UK National Annex.

+9.2 When tested under laboratory conditions, the rooflights withstood an imposed load of 750 $N \cdot m^{-2}$ for 60 minutes.
 The magnitude of the actual snow load imposed will depend upon a number of factors, such as height above sea level, geographical location, roof arrangement, and type and configuration of rooflights.
-Therefore, it is recommended that BS EN 1991-1-3: 2003 and its UK National Annex are used to calculate the actual snow load when the roof is used in situations where a load greater than 800 N·m-2 can be expected. - 9.3 Details of the connections between the kerb and the roof must be determined by a suitably competent and experienced individual.
-Guidance is available from the Certificate holder. - 9.4 The polycarbonate rooflight material has a good resistance to impact from hard bodies, such as hailstones, or impacts due to vandalism.
+Therefore, it is recommended that BS EN 1991-1-3 : 2003 and its UK National Annex are used to calculate the actual snow load when the roof is used in situations where a load greater than 750 $N \cdot m^{-2}$ can be expected.

+9.3 Details of the connections between the kerb and the roof must be determined by a suitably competent and experienced individual.
+Guidance is available from the Certificate holder.

+9.4 The polycarbonate rooflight material has a good resistance to impact from hard bodies, such as hailstones, or impacts due to vandalism.
 Tests on typical rooflight samples showed that an impact energy of 2.5 J did not cause damage when applied to various points on the rooflights.

 9.5 Resistance to imposed snow and wind loads is dependent on size and configuration of the rooflight.
 As a guide, small pyramid-shape rooflights are more resistant to imposed loads, whilst large, domed rooflights are the least resistant.
-The results of tests for an individual rooflight carried out in accordance with BS EN 1873: 2014 are given in Table 8 of this Certificate.
+Rooflights, therefore, should be selected according to the loads expected for a particular location.
+The results of tests for an individual rooflight carried out in accordance with BS EN 1873 : 2014 are given in Table 8 of this Certificate.

-Table 8 Example resistance to downward and upward loads Rooflight type Dimensions (mm) Downward load (DL) (N·m -2) Upward load (UL) (N·m -2) Dome, opening frame, triple-skin 1200 x 2400 750 (1) 1500 (2)(3)
+Table 8 Example resistance to downward and upward loads Rooflight type Dimensions (mm) Downward load (DL) (N·m -2) Upward load (UL) (N·m -2) Dome, fixed, triple-skin with Protectolite frame 1200 x 2400 750 (1) 1500 (2)(3)

-- (1) Downward load.
-Snow load was simulated by the use of air pressure. - (2) Upward load.
-Wind load was simulated by the use of air pressure. - (3) During the test, the opening corners were bent upwards by the internal pressure and the weatherseal had to be heavily taped up to maintain the pressure.
+(1) Downward load.
+Snow load was simulated by the use of air pressure.

+(2) Upward load.
+Wind load was simulated by the use of air pressure.

 9.6 The products have adequate resistance to soft body impacts, such as a person accidentally falling against them.
-The result of a test for an individual rooflight, carried out in accordance with BS EN 1873: 2014, is given in Table 9 of this Certificate.
+The result of a test for an individual rooflight, carried out in accordance with BS EN 1873 : 2014, is given in Table 9 of this Certificate.

-Table 9 Resistance to soft body impact Rooflight type Dimensions (mm) Designation to BS EN 1873 : 2014 Domed, opening frame, triple-skin 600 x 600 SB 1200
+Table 9 Resistance to soft body impact

+Rooflight type Dimensions Designation to

+(mm) BS EN 1873 : 2014

+Domed, opening frame, triple-skin 600 x 600 SB 1200